jeff1evesque/raspberry-pi/README.md

 ###MySQL Database

 The Raspberry Pi is capable of numerous database management systems, like [MySQL](http://www.mysql.com).
-To ensure better integrity of the database management system, login as `root`, and create a new user:
+To ensure better integrity of the database management system, login as `root`, and create a new user.

 ```
 $ mysql -u root -p